 The key to any mentoring relationship—and the reason we refer to Host Home Providers as “Mentors”—is the close, one-on-one relationship that develops.

 Whether between caregiver and patient, teacher and student, or, in our case, a Host Home Provider and an adult in need, we believe the mentoring relationship is central to helping people live life to the fullest.
 The support, trust and stability our Mentor model provides are essential parts of how we help people shape the direction of their own lives in family home settings.
 This is the basis of the Mentor model, but what ultimately makes it effective is the caring dedication of our Mentors.
-For that reason, New Jersey MENTOR provides a range of professional support services to help our Mentors be the best Host Home Providers they can be.
+For that reason, REM New Jersey provides a range of professional support services to help our Mentors be the best Host Home Providers they can be.